 In order to ensure quality transmission when employing MLT-3 encoding, the compensation must be able to adapt to various cable lengths and cable types depending on the installed environment.
-The selection of long cable lengths for a given implementation, requires significant compensation which will over-compensate for shorter, less attenuating lengths.
+The selection of long cable lengths implementation, requires for а given significant compensation which will over-compensate for shorter, less attenuating lengths.
 Conversely, the selection of short or intermediate cable lengths requiring less compensation will cause serious under-compensation for longer length cables.
 Therefore, the compensation or equalization must be adaptive to ensure proper conditioning of the received signal independent of the cable length.